basp-group/AIRI/README.md

 ## Description

 ``AIRI`` and its constraint variant ``cAIRI`` are Plug-and-Play (PnP) algorithms used to solve the inverse imaging problem.
-By inserting carefully trained AIRI denoisers into the proximal splitting algorithms, one waives the one waives the computational complexity of optimisation algorithms induced by sophisticated image priors, and the sub-optimality of handcrafted priors compared to Deep Neural Networks.
+By inserting carefully trained AIRI denoisers into the proximal splitting algorithms, one waives the computational complexity of optimisation algorithms induced by sophisticated image priors, and the sub-optimality of handcrafted priors compared to Deep Neural Networks.
 This repository provides a straightforward MATLAB implementation for the algorithms ``AIRI`` and ``cAIRI`` to solve small scale monochromatic astronomical imaging problem.
-Additionally, it also contains the implementation of unconstrained PnP and constrained PnP with the [BM3D](https://webpages.tuni.fi/foi/GCF-BM3D/index.html) denoiser as regularizer.
+Additionally, it also contains the implementation of unconstrained PnP and constrained PnP with the [BM3D](https://webpages.tuni.fi/foi/GCF-BM3D/index.html) denoiser as a regularizer.
 The details of these algorithms are discussed in the following papers.

 >[1] Terris, M., Tang, C., Jackson, A., & Wiaux, Y. (2023).
 [Plug-and-play imaging with model uncertainty quantification in radio astronomy](https://arxiv.org/abs/2312.07137v2). *arXiv preprint arXiv:2312.07137.*
 >
 >[2] Terris, M., Dabbech, A., Tang, C., & Wiaux, Y. (2023).
-[Image reconstruction algorithms in radio interferometry: From handcrafted to learned regularization denoisers](https://doi.org/10.1093/mnras/stac2672). *Monthly Notices of the Royal Astronomical Society, 518*(1), 604-622.
+[Image reconstruction algorithms in radio interferometry: From handcrafted to learned regularization denoisers](https://doi.org/10.1093/mnras/stac2672). *MNRAS, 518*(1), 604-622.

 ## Dependencies

 This repository relies on two auxiliary submodules :

-1. [`RI-measurement-operator`](https://github.com/basp-group/RI-measurement-operator) for the formation of the radio-interferometric measurement operator;
+1. [`RI-measurement-operator`](https://github.com/basp-group/RI-measurement-operator) for the formation of the radio-interferometric measurement operator [3,4,5];
-2. [`BM3D`](https://webpages.tuni.fi/foi/GCF-BM3D/index.html) for the implementation of the Block-matching and 3D filtering (BM3D) algorithm.
+2. [`BM3D`](https://webpages.tuni.fi/foi/GCF-BM3D/index.html) for the implementation of the Block-matching and 3D filtering (BM3D) algorithm [6].

 These modules contain codes associated with the following publications